iml130/sola/minhton/docs/algorithms/index.md

 Internal name: ``nbaton_star``

-We extend the functionality by introducing bootstrapping nodes (further described as Dominating Set Nodes (DSNs)) with a more sophisticated *Join* procedure.
+We extend the functionality by introducing bootstrapping nodes (further described as dominating set nodes (DSNs)) with a more sophisticated *Join* procedure.
 Those DSNs handle the forwarding of *Join*-request specifically to keep a null balanced tree [[3]](#references).
 Therefore, we tighten the condition of a balanced tree to: